siret-junior/somhunter/README.md

 to use a symbolic link that points to the thumbnails elsewhere, in order to save disk space and IO bandwidth.)

-Extraction of data from custom files proceeds as follows:
+Description of extracting data from custom dataset will be added promptly.

-- TODO